RAHB-REALTORS-Association/CREA-API-WP/README.md

 # CREA Board Data API for WordPress

 > [!IMPORTANT]
 > This project is not affiliated with or supported by CREA.
-Please do not contact CREA for support.
+Please do not contact CREA for support regarding this plugin.

 This plugin allows you to fetch and display member and office data from the [CREA](https://www.crea.ca) [Board Data API](https://boardapi-docs.realtor.ca/) on your WordPress website.